 Associate Professor of Risk Management

-Dr. Nan Zhu is an Associate Professor of Risk Management at the Smeal College of Business, the Pennsylvania State University.
-His research interests include stochastic mortality modeling, secondary life market, longevity risk management, and insurance contract theory.
-He earned his B.S. and M.S. in Financial Mathematics, and B.A. in Economics, all from Peking University, and received his Ph.D. in Risk Management and Insurance from Georgia State University.
+Nan Zhu is an Associate Professor of Risk Management at the Smeal College of Business, Pennsylvania State University.
+His research interests include longevity/mortality risk modeling and management, secondary life markets, and insurance contract theory.
+He received his BS and MS in Financial Mathematics, and BA in Economics, all from Peking University, and holds a PhD in Risk Management and Insurance from Georgia State University.
 His doctoral thesis was supported by the 2011 Research Grant from the Geneva Association.
 He is the recipient of the 2017 Redington Prize by the Society of Actuaries.

 Dr. Zhu is a Fellow of the Society of Actuaries (FSA) and Charted Enterprise Risk Analyst (CERA).